The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Petrosains Discovery Centre

 Afterward, we went to Petrosains Discovery Centre, a science museum in Suria KLCC Mall, located at the foot of the Petronas Twin Towers.
-Kids can explore science through games, experiments, and simulations, like pretending to be an astronaut or riding in a helicopter simulator.
+Kids can explore science through hands-on games, experiments, and simulations, think pretending to be an astronaut or riding in a helicopter simulator.
+It’s genuinely engaging for curious minds.

 The Petrosains Discovery Centre covers a vast area of 7,000 square meters and is divided into 11 interactive exhibits.
-One of the highlights is the Dark Ride, which takes you through the history of Malaysia’s oil and gas industry in a fun, engaging way.
+One of the highlights is the Dark Ride, which takes you through the history of Malaysia’s oil and gas industry in a surprisingly fun and engaging way.
 There’s also a 3D theater where kids can experience immersive science films.

 Ticket prices: